swr06/Lensing/README.md

 </div>
 </br>

 A simple visualization tool demonstrating how massive objects bend light paths according to general relativity.
-Built using OpenGL and GLSL shaders in C++, with the Candela framework handling core functionality.
+Built using Modern OpenGL and C++17 (on my framework, Candela).

 </div>